pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/helm_install.md

         ```
         This command comes with an exhaustive [list of available flags](https://docs.pachyderm.com/latest/reference/pachctl/pachctl_deploy_google/).

-        In the case of an installation using Helm, those same parameters values will now **populate a .yaml configuration file** as follow.
+        In the case of an installation using Helm, those same parameters values will now **be specified in a YAML configuration file** as follows.

 ### Edit a values.yaml file
 Create a personalized `my_pachyderm_values.yaml` out of this [example repository](https://github.com/pachyderm/helmchart/tree/master/examples).
 Pick the example that fits your target deployment and update the relevant fields according to the parameters gathered in the previous step.